Inference of nonlinear causal effects with GWAS summary data: Nonlinear modeling of TWAS data

 \subsection{Estimation of nonlinear transformation}

 The challenge of estimating $\phi(\cdot)$ is twofold.
-First, individual-level data of $(z,x,y)$ are usually unavailable (in both $\mathcal{D}_1$ and $\mathcal{D}_2$), preventing the estimation of $\phi$ from the second equation of \eqref{model:structural-equation}.
+First, individual-level data of $(z,x,y)$ are usually unavailable, preventing the estimation of $\phi$ from the second equation of \eqref{model:structural-equation}.
 Second, $w$ is correlated with $\phi(x)$ in \eqref{model:structural-equation}, rendering a biased estimator when for example a least-squares regression of $\bm{z}^\intercal \bm{\theta}$ is conducted over $x$.
 To address these issues, we propose an Adjusted Inverse Regression (AIR) for consistent estimation of $\phi$.
 An important observation is made in Proposition \ref{prop:AIR}, showing that the transformation $\phi$ is proportional to the least-squares estimator.

 \begin{proposition} Suppose $\E(\bm z^\intercal \bm\theta \mid x) = \E(\bm z^\intercal \bm\theta \mid \phi(x))$ and $(\bm z^\intercal\bm\theta,w)$ has an elliptically symmetric distribution.
 Then there exists a constant $\rho$ such that $\phi(x) = \rho\E(\bm z^\intercal\bm\theta\mid x)$. \end{proposition}